-H_a = Alternative Hypothesis,
+H_a = alternative hypothesis,

-0.75 = Regulatory Management Decision Criterion (i.e., 75 percent)
+0.75 = regulatory management decision criterion (i.e., 75 percent)

-H_o means the ambient water is toxic when the test organism response in a bioassay is less than or equal to 75 percent of the control response; H_a means the ambient water is not toxic when the test organism response is greater than 75 percent of the control response.
+H0 means the ambient water is toxic when the test organism response in a bioassay is less than or equal to 75 percent of the control response; Ha means the ambient water is not toxic when the test organism response is greater than 75 percent of the control response.
 For example, if an average of 75 percent of bioassay test organisms or fewer survive when exposed to ambient water relative to the average number that survive when exposed to control water, the ambient water is toxic (i.e., the test result is "fail").

-Conversely, if an average of more than 75 percent of bioassay test organisms survive relative to those exposed to control water, the ambient water is not toxic (i.e., the test result is "fail").
+Conversely, if an average of more than 75 percent of bioassay test organisms survive relative to those exposed to control water, the ambient water is not toxic (i.e., the test result is "pass").